Dystopia Chapter 5: I Did the Unthinkable

 “She’s coming with me,” he demanded.

-Emily breaks away, stumbling to the ground in disarray, still pleading between sobs.
-Blood oozed from her lip.
-He bends forwards squinting, focusing, cussing.
+Earl bent forwards squinting, focusing, cussing.
 Considering his options, still responding to the adrenaline flowing through his veins.
 A small crowd was now forming.

-A step closer, I consider my future while watching Emily in my peripheral vision.
+With him a step closer, I considered my future while watching Emily in my peripheral vision.
 Then, an unexpected memory of an exposed, beaten woman flashed in my thoughts.
 Almost six years ago, I saw my two daughters for the last time.
 I was delivering a tutoring session with an odious but affluent family, Mr. Eldridge.
 A local “power broker” with cattle ranches.
 I had promised to return home before sunset; I assured my family they would be safe.
 Instantaneously, these unwanted, unexpected images stabbed at my chest.
-My throat tightens.
-Were they safe, happy, or, like Emily, abused by an indifferent world?
-No one ever identified the attackers.
-A flood of unanswered questions returned in a flash, still needing closure.

 Shock set in.
 I turned, walked back toward the west entrance, looked out over the wall into darkness, doing my best to push the memories of my daughters away.
 Images of my wife.
 Feeling as if I had been physically and mentally battered.
 I felt sick.
-I crept back to my space, scooted next to the chiminea, leaned against the wall, eyes closed, seeking sleep.
-Running from my past, the life I once had known, happier times.
-I felt completely drained, like there was nothing left.
-If only he had not missed, he could have ended my pain.

 The “mortician” and his team, always on notice, with too much to do, arrived to remove the body as everyone else moved on.
 Another day.
 Whispering.